Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Warwickshire and are not the council.
 About us

-The Warwickshire Waste Partnership is scheduled to meet on Wednesday 18 March 2026 to discuss a range of waste management topics.
-Key agenda items include a review of waste performance data, updates on national waste strategies, and plans for food waste collections.
-The partnership will also address the persistent issue of fly-tipping and receive updates from various waste partners across Warwickshire.
+The Warwickshire Waste Partnership meeting scheduled for Wednesday 18 March 2026 was set to cover a range of waste management topics, including performance data, national strategy updates, food waste collection plans, and the persistent issue of fly-tipping.
+The meeting's agenda also included updates from various waste partners across the county.

 Waste Management Performance Data

-Update on Resources and Waste Strategy for England
+Update on the Resources & Waste Strategy for England

 Food Waste Collection Plans Update